edzop/bpybeatnodes/README.md

 # bpybeatnodes
-blender library for parametric shape generation
+blender library for parametric shape modeling and generation